Physics-informed deep-learning applications to experimental fluid mechanics: Physics-informed super-resolution of flow fields in time and space

 \subsection{Burgers’ equation}

-For the first test case we consider the Burgers’ equation, which arises in various areas of applied mathematics, including fluid mechanics.
-This equation be obtained from the Navier--Stokes equations for the velocity field by excluding the pressure-gradient term.
+For the first test case, we consider the Burgers’ equation, which arises in various areas of applied mathematics, including fluid mechanics.
 We consider a one-dimensional case with Dirichlet boundary conditions and sinusoidal initial condition as:

+Note that (\ref{eq:burgers}) is obtained from the Navier--Stokes equations for the velocity field by excluding the pressure-gradient term.
 We only take the data at the first time-step $t = 0$ and the last time-step $t = 0.99$ of the solution domain for supervised learning and our objective is to obtain a continuous solution in time.
 This can be seen as an extensive super-resolution task in time using only two snapshots of the data for training.
 Moreover, this is an ill-posed problem since we do not have the boundary conditions for the time-steps between $t = 0$ and $t = 0.99$.
-We consider $N_s = 512$ (256 for each time-step) and $N_e = 2,000$ randomly-generated collocation pints for the training.
+We consider $N_s = 512$ (256 for each time-step) and $N_e = 2,000$ randomly-generated collocation points for the training.
 Results are reported in \cref{fig:burgers}.
 The red vertical lines in \cref{fig:burgers}(a) show the data used for supervised learning.
 It can be observed that the PINN model can accurately provide a continuous solution of the shock formation process, see \cref{fig:burgers}(a), with a relative Euclidean norm of errors of $\epsilon_u = 0.13\%$ .~\Cref{fig:burgers}(b) shows the supervised and unsupervised losses, $L_s$ and $L_e$ respectively, during the training.
 At the final epoch of training the values $L_s = 2.59\times10^{-7}$ and $L_e = 2.04\times10^{-6}$ are obtained.
-These results indicate the excellent performance of PINNs in these super-resolution tasks in time, a fact that motivates their application to such problems in fluid mechanics.
+These results show a good performance of PINNs in these super-resolution tasks in time, a fact that motivates their application to such problems in fluid mechanics.